PPartisan/ScrollHandleExample/README.md

 # ScrollHandleExample
-Demonstrates how to progammatically scroll a `RecyclerView` with a `TouchListener` assigned to a `View`.
+Demonstrates how to progammatically scroll a `RecyclerView` by manipulating a `View` with an assigned `TouchListener`.
 Although only a `RecyclerView` is shown in the code, the same method works just as well with `NestedScrollView`.

 The method can be especially useful when constructing layouts that make use of `CollapsingToolbarLayout` from the Android Design Support Library.
 This is because layout elements beyond the `RecyclerView` can be added below the collapsing toolbar, yet still cause it to collapse and expand based on touch events in the same way as a `RecyclerView` or `NestedScrollView`.